mvmprojects/MVM-Kitchen-Sink/Programming Topics/Javascript and Typescript/README.md

 	Array.from('x'.repeat(5))
 	Array.from({length: 5}, (v, i) => i)   // gives [0, 1, 2, 3, 4]

+Where `{ length: 5}` is an object that will be converted to an array with a length of 5, but each position will be undefined and so `v` will also be undefined.
+The current index will used as the value to place onto the position, hence the values of 0, 1, 2, 3 etc.

 To sum up the values in an array, you don't need a for loop.
 The reduce method takes up a single line:

     return numbersArray.reduce((previousValue, currentValue) => previousValue + currentValue, 0)